 For every 100 books read, kids earn one sticker to take home and one to add to a collage at the library, creating a visual measure of the community’s progress.
 An Oak Park Public Library card is not needed to sign up.
 Once a child finishes 1,000 books, they can pick out a book to take home and keep, have their photo taken, and attend a graduation party at the library.
 “It’s our way to celebrate their accomplishments and cheer them on,” Harris said.

-Families can sign up babies, toddlers, and preschoolers for the long-term program at any library location, anytime!
+Sign up babies, toddlers & preschoolers for the long-term program at anytime

 You can now sign up and track your reading from wherever you are with Beanstack!

 Beanstack is an easy-to-use online platform where you can track your reading and activities.
 Download the Beanstack Tracker app—available for iOS and Android—to your mobile device for convenient registration and logging.